“To travel is to live”- Hans Christian Andersen.

 Another wonderful God’s creation, Kumarakom is located near the city of Kottayam.
 This is another hub of backwater tourism.
 Other than having mesmerizing scenery, the place is also noted for its bird sanctuaries.

 Congenial weather throughout the year ensures this is a must-visit place in Kerala for tourists.
 Luxury resorts, boat racing are some of the highlights of this place.

 The beautiful beach surrounding the fort, water sports are some of the major attractions of this small town in Kasaragod district.
 Bekal is enlisted in the list of top destinations.
-Just a few kilometres away from the National Highways, Bekal fort is one of the largest and most well maintained.
+Just a few kilometers away from the National Highways, Bekal fort is one of the largest and most well maintained.

 Bordered by a beach, the tall towers of the Bekal fort offers a breathtaking view of the Arabian Sea.
 This giant keyhole shaped fort has historical significance too.

 This particular city in Kerala is rich in cultural and traditional values.
 Thrissur is also known as the ‘Cultural Capital of Kerala’.
-Do not miss this religious and spiritual junction in your trip to Kerala.
+Do not miss this religious and spiritual junction on your trip to Kerala.

 Spread over a considerably vast area, Thrissur is popular for the cultural event, Thrissur Pooram.
 This colourful festival is a sight to behold.
 The festival is marked by live music, fireworks, processions, etc.